The Impact of Market Fluctuations on The NFT Gaming Company Inc.'s (NFTG) Stock - News Heater

 NFTG) stock’s latest price update

-The NFT Gaming Company Inc. (NASDAQ: NFTG) has experienced a rise in its stock price by 7.26 compared to its previous closing price of 0.72.
-However, the company has seen a gain of 13.20% in its stock price over the last five trading days.
+The NFT Gaming Company Inc. (NASDAQ: NFTG) has experienced a rise in its stock price by 3.21 compared to its previous closing price of 0.72.
+However, the company has seen a fall of -3.90% in its stock price over the last five trading days.

-During the last 5 trading sessions, NFTG rose by +13.20%, in comparison to the 20-day moving average, which settled at $0.7774.
-In addition, The NFT Gaming Company Inc. saw -80.99% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NFTG fell by -4.16%, in comparison to the 20-day moving average, which settled at $0.7831.
+In addition, The NFT Gaming Company Inc. saw -81.73% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading